NoeCalmes/NoeCalmes/README.md

 - 🎓 I am currently pursuing a Bachelor's degree in Full Stack Development & DevOps at IPSSI.

-- 👨‍💻 All of my projects are available at [https://github.com/Code-Oz](https://github.com/NoeCalmes) and https://www.npmjs.com/~code-oz
+- 👨‍💻 All of my projects are available at [https://github.com/NoeCalmes](https://github.com/NoeCalmes)

 - 🌐 "I have a portfolio, you can find it at noecalmes.fr."

-<h3 align="left">Languages and Tools:</h3>

 <p align="left">